dk0m/Coyote/README.md

 # Coyote

-An HTTP Reverse Shell With E2EE Using RSA Encryption.
+A Windows HTTP Reverse Shell With E2EE.
+Using RSA Encryption.

 ## Requirements
 You'll need to install these 2 requirements for Coyote to work, Which are [Gin](github.com/gin-gonic/gin) and [Uuid](github.com/google/uuid)